OpenSSL create certificate chain with Root & Intermediate CA

 When we create private key for Root CA certificate, we have an option to either use encryption for private key or create key without any encryption.
 As if we choose to create private key with encryption such as 3DES, AES then you will have to provide a passphrase every time you try to access the private key.

-Create a parent directory to store the certificates
+Create a directory structure to store the CA files, certificates, and private keys:

 IMPORTANT NOTE: